opendatainitiative/opendatainitiative.github.io/README.md

 1. Infrastructure: building leases. many are on 1 year leases and remain largely unused and empty.
 1. Service and IT: this area might be an interesting place find spending as it is generally overlooked. these contracts can be large and long lasting.

-This project will be posting X as @cali_doge.
+This project will be posting to X as @cali_doge.

 ## Technical Stack